 The 2020-2025 Dietary Guidelines for Americans development process is under way.
 Updating the Dietary Guidelines for Americans is a multi-step, multi-year process.

 The process to update the Dietary Guidelines is under way.

-Recently, the U.S. Departments of Agriculture and Health and Human Services requested nominations to the 2020 Dietary Guidelines Advisory Committee.
+In September 2018, the U.S. Departments of Agriculture and Health and Human Services requested nominations to the 2020 Dietary Guidelines Advisory Committee.
 The topics and supporting scientific questions that the selected Committee will be asked to address also were released.

 The call for nominations is now closed.
 The Departments are currently reviewing nominations and plan to announce the Committee membership in the coming months.

 On October 5, 2018, the charter for the 2020 Dietary Guidelines Advisory Committee was filed and is now available.

 - Learn How USDA-HHS Will Establish the Advisory Committee